kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 ## Musings on Jupyter and other Notebooks

 clj-tiles graphics can be executed as Clojure programs within the [clj-tiles website]([clj-tiles website](https://kloimhardt.github.io/cljtiles.html?page=SICM001):).
 The website can read source code text from any given web address, so everyone can use clj-tiles out of the box.

+Within the clj-tiles website, any manipulation of graphical blocks is reflected in their subsequent execution.
+In short on can say that  the graphics itself is executed.
 Below is an example featuring the [Emmy](https://github.com/mentat-collective/emmy) library.

 ![cljtiles_harmonic](/blog/images/cljtiles_harmonic.png)